Over $300 Million

-Founded in 1965, Berry Law Firm is committed to putting our experience behind your VA disability benefits appeal.
-Over the years, our attorneys have helped thousands of veterans obtain the appropriate level of VA benefits.
+Founded in 1965, Berry Law is committed to putting our experience behind your VA disability benefits appeal.
+Over the years, our attorneys have helped thousands of veterans obtain the appropriate level of VA benefits they deserve.

 The VA disability compensation system is supposed to be veteran-friendly.
-But, the reality is that the rules and regulations governing the claims process can be confusing and frustrating for everyone involved.
+But, in reality, the rules and regulations governing the claims process can be confusing and frustrating for everyone involved.

-At Berry Law Firm, we have decades of experience representing veterans fighting for their VA disability benefits on appeal.
-We have focused a major portion of our practice to helping veterans with PTSD-related claims, and we have experience with virtually any other veterans disability as well.
+At Berry Law, we have decades of experience representing veterans fighting for their VA disability benefits on appeal.
+We have focused a major portion of our practice on helping veterans with PTSD-related claims, and we have experience with virtually all other veterans’ disabilities as well.